accesscode-2-1/ice-cream-sandwich/unit-0/week-1.md

 # Weekly Pod Meeting Template

-* Date:
+* Date: March 7th 2015
-* Attendants:
+* Attendants: george, sufei, alvin, jorge, na li
 * Team Leader:
 * Think Piece: [Optimism, Reg Braithwaite](http://braythwayt.com/homoiconic/2009/05/01/optimism.html)

 ### Retrospective

-**Student 1**
+**George Syrimis**

-* This week's medium post:
+* This week's medium post: https://medium.com/@gmsyrimis/computer-physiology-716e0b77255a
-* Last week’s goal:
+* Last week’s goal: Learn Git
 * What went well (what goals did you meet?)
+I learned Git, user input, variables.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
+* I am working on a JAVA program and it was giving me some issues importing a new .jar and some logic issues, but it's working out slowly.
 * What is your goal for next week?
+Google API, I want to run a Google Search and define some stuff.
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can) Google API anyone?

 **Student 2**